cloudnative-pg/cloudnative-pg/docs/src/storage.md

 ### Recreating storage

-IF the storage class does not support volume expansion, you can still regenerate your cluster on different PVCs, by allocating new PVCs with increased storage and then move the database there.
+If the storage class does not support volume expansion, you can still regenerate your cluster on different PVCs, by allocating new PVCs with increased storage and then move the database there.
 This operation is feasible only when the cluster contains more than one node.